natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 You are expected to write a <span class="orange-bold">clear</span> and <span class="orange-bold">succint</span> README file as part of your project submission, detailing the following:
 1. How to compile and run your shell
 2. Builtin functions supported
+3. How to run the tests and what tests are supported
-3. Additional features supported
+4. Additional features supported
-4. How you have considered sustainability and/or inclusivity in your assignment
+5. How you have considered sustainability and/or inclusivity in your assignment

 # Live Demo